 This is a post about the Refuge Vows one takes on the Vajrayana Buddhist path

 I want to start out by saying that I write the title in jest.
 If you meet a Dharma (Buddhist) teacher who you feel a strong connection with, it is very beneficial to take refuge, which effectively means to become a Buddhist.
 Do the best you can and then let go.
-I am writing this to inform, not to cause overwhelm or intimidation of any sort.
-Remember to practice kindness to self 🙂
+I am writing this to inform, not to cause overwhelm or guilt of any sort.
+Remember to practice kindness to self.

 I wonder, when we take refuge, if a teacher had enough time, would they go into detail on all of these commitments or vows?
 Or does each teacher have slightly different methods or flavors as it were?
 Hmmm… See what you think:

 Upon reading Alexander Berzin’s book entitled “An Introduction to the Kalachakra Initiation,” I got a vivid reminder of all the vows I have taken, and about the vows I could possibly take if I were to go through the Kalachakra Initiation, which thankfully I don’t plan to do.
 One can also go to the berzinarchives.com to see multiple essays on this same subject.
 There are also multiple texts which include this information, including the source texts by the Indian master Asanga.

 I realize that, for beginners, there are a lot of words in this post which may seem novel or foreign.
 That’s because they are.
 A trustworthy site to go to look up these and other terms is Rigpa Wiki – rigpawiki.org.